Pangram: Perfect pangrams

-A perfect pangram contains every letter of the alphabet only once and can be considered an anagram of the alphabet.
+A perfect pangram contains every letter of the alphabet only once; as such, it is an anagram of the alphabet.
 The only known perfect pangrams of the English alphabet use abbreviations or other non-dictionary words, such as "Blowzy night-frumps vex'd Jack Q." or "Mr. Jock, TV quiz PhD, bags few lynx." or they include words so obscure that the phrase is challenging to understand, such as "Cwm fjord-bank glyphs vext quiz", in which cwm is a loan word from Welsh meaning an amphitheatre-like glaciated depression, vext is an uncommon way to spell vexed, and quiz is used in an archaic sense to mean a puzzling or eccentric person.
 Taken together, it means "Symbols in the bowl-like depression on the edge of a long steep sea inlet confused an eccentric person".

 Other writing systems may present more options: The Iroha is a well-known perfect pangram of the Japanese syllabary, while the Hanacaraka is a perfect pangram for the Javanese script and is commonly used to order its letters in sequence.

 Other languages

 Using the Latin script

 Whereas the English language uses all 26 letters of the Latin alphabet in native and naturalized words, many other languages using the same alphabet do not.
 Pangram writers in these languages are forced to choose between only using those letters found in native words or incorporating exotic loanwords into their pangrams.
-Some words, such as the Gaelic-derived whisk(e)y, which has been borrowed by many languages and uses the letters k, w and y, are a frequent fixture of many foreign pangrams.
+Some words, such as the Gaelic-derived whisk(e)y, which has been borrowed by many languages and uses the letters k, w and y, are frequent fixtures of many foreign pangrams.

 There are also languages that use other Latin characters that do not appear in the traditional 26 letters of the Latin alphabet.
 This differs further from English pangrams, with letters such as ç, ä, and š.